Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Algorithms

 Our objective is to maximize the expected policy value $V(\theta)$ in \eqref{eq:online objective}.
 This can be done in a myriad of ways \citep{sutton98reinforcement}.
 The most natural approach for complex policies, like those represented by LLMs, are policy gradients \citep{williams92simple}.
 The key idea in \emph{policy gradients} is to update the policy $\theta$ iteratively by gradient ascent.
 The gradient of $V(\theta)$ at $\theta$ is

 and can be derived by a direct application of the score identity \citep{aleksandrov68stochastic}.
-The computation of this gradient is challenging for two reasons.
-First, since the trajectories $\tau_n$ are sampled under the optimized policy $\theta$, they need to be resampled whenever $\theta$ is updated; at each step of gradient ascent.
+The computation of this gradient is challenging in real-world problems for two reasons.
+First, since the trajectories $\tau_n$ are sampled under the optimized policy $\theta$, they need to be resampled when $\theta$ changes, in each step of gradient ascent.
 Second, a reward model $r(x, \tau_n)$ is needed to evaluate any potentially sampled trajectory.

 To address these challenges, we resort to \emph{offline reinforcement learning} \citep{lange12batch,zhou17endtoend,levine20offline}.
-The key idea in offline RL is to collect a dataset of trajectory-reward tuples once and then optimize a policy on it, akin to learning a classifier in classic supervised learning.
-We denote the data logging policy by $\pi_0$ and the probability of generating a trajectory $\tau_n$ in context $x$ using policy $\pi_0$ by $\pi_0(\tau_n \mid x)$.
+The key idea in offline RL is to collect a dataset of trajectories and their rewards once, and then learn a policy from it, akin to learning a classifier in supervised learning.
+We denote the \emph{data logging policy} by $\pi_0$ and the probability of generating a trajectory $\tau_n$ in context $x$ using policy $\pi_0$ by $\pi_0(\tau_n \mid x)$.
 A classic result in control \citep{dudik14doubly} and statistics \citep{horwitz52generalization} is that propensity scores,

 can correct for selection bias in the logged dataset.
 Simply put, the optimization of \eqref{eq:online objective} is equivalent to maximizing propensity-weighted rewards on a dataset of trajectories collected by another policy $\pi_0$.
-The main challenge with optimizing \eqref{eq:propensity scores} is that the ratios of the propensity scores can be high.
-This can be addressed by clipping \citep{ionides08truncated} at a token level, which is the key idea in both PPO \citep{schulman17proximal} and GRPO \citep{shao24deepseekmath}.
-We discuss differences from these methods at the end of \cref{sec:refit}.
-In the next section, we outline our approach of reward-weighted fine-tuning for offline RL.
+One challenge with optimizing \eqref{eq:propensity scores} is that the variance of the empirical estimate of \eqref{eq:propensity scores} can be high when $\pi_0(\tau_n \mid x)$ is small.
+This can be addressed by clipping \citep{ionides08truncated} at a token level, which is the key idea in PPO \citep{schulman17proximal} and GRPO \citep{shao24deepseekmath}.
+We discuss differences from these methods in more detail at the end of \cref{sec:refit}.
+Another challenge is that the data logging policy $\pi_0$ is often unknown.
+Now we present our approach of reward-weighted fine-tuning for offline RL.